 Books and Reports

 EDA recommends books, whitepapers and reports that are well researched, documented and academic in approach so that citizens will have the most authoritative information possible for understanding this important civic issue.
 Often the effort to analyze and report on past elections is denigrated or ignored as selective or a bitter lament by supporters of the officially declared "loser".
-Not so at EDA, where the key issue is whether the facts and evidence are rigorously examined and analysed, and the conclusion as to who received the most votes or whether an erroneous outcome was certified is reached by scientific or scholarly investigation and documentation of these facts and evidence.
+Not so at EDA, where the key issue is whether the facts and evidence are rigorously examined and analyzed, and the conclusion as to who received the most votes or whether an erroneous outcome was certified is reached by scientific or scholarly investigation and documentation of these facts and evidence.

 "Cast Out" - The Brennan Center Report on Voter Suppression in 2006